Our duty to protect seniors, aided by new tools for advisors

 But that’s only the beginning.
 Some 62 million Americans got $955 billion in Social Security benefits last year, according to the Social Security Administration.
 Our industry has a duty to step into a leading role on the front lines.

-We are constantly hearing about sophisticated internet scams, imposter schemes, affinity fraud and even catfishing on online dating sites — all aimed at some of the most vulnerable among us.
+We are constantly hearing about sophisticated internet scams, impostor schemes, affinity fraud and even catfishing on online dating sites — all aimed at some of the most vulnerable among us.
 Many of these scams put a target on important means of income like Social Security or support programs like Medicare.
 And there are many ways to abuse and exploit these programs.

 Sometimes it’s a caregiver obtaining access to Social Security checks and withholding the proceeds.
 Or it’s an online or email scam posing as Social Security to entice seniors to disclose personal information that can be misused to exploit their benefits.
 The very programs aimed at providing financial stability in retirement are turned against seniors as easy targets for exploitation.